CityofToronto/bdit_king_pilot_dashboard/count_model/trafficvolume.md

 We import relevant modules and extract the data from `final.sql` using the `RPostgreSQL` package.
 The data is read from `readlines()`, and the data is assigned to the variable `data`.

 A new column, `day`, is added, containing the integer value corresponding to day of week.
 We factor the day and intersection as they are integer values.
+A preview of the first 25 rows of the dataframe is seen below.

 ``` r
 # Import Relevant Packages